Why Is Urban Agriculture Important? Discover the Benefits

 What is urban agriculture?

-Urban agriculture includes developing plants and raising creatures inside and around cities to produce food and other products.
+Urban agriculture includes developing plants and raising animals inside and around cities to produce food and other products.

 It helps reduce the urban warm island impact, improves biodiversity, and improves air quality by creating green spaces and retaining poisons.